 - Ambulance transport in an emergency situation is included in the provision of care, as it is supported by the treating hospital.
 Non-urgent patient transportation is also available, and can be used in certain situations, such as when traveling from the place of stay to the unit where the patient will have a haemodialysis session or when the patient does not have alternative means of transportation.

 - No information available.

-- If you have to pay the costs of your care, you should contact your national health insurance to claim reimbursement once you return home.
+- If you have to pay for your care, contact your national health insurance to claim reimbursement once you return home.

-- User fees are charged in order to moderate access to public health services.
+- Standard fees are sometimes charged to avoid unnecessary use of public health services.

 Dialysis, oxygen & chemotherapy

-- These treatments must in principle be arranged beforehand between the insured person and the hospital/unit providing the treatment in order to ensure that the treatment is available during the insured person’s stay in Portugal.
+- These treatments must in principle be arranged before the travel and between the insured person and the hospital/unit providing the treatment, in order to ensure that the treatment is available during the insured person’s stay in Portugal.

 - A prescription or medical report confirming the chronic disease is required.

 For further information, contact the relevant regional health authority (ARS), who can provide a list of healthcare providers with agreement with the National Health Service.

 - Information on how to apply for an EHIC (in Portuguese)

 - Online procedure to apply for an EHIC (you need a login and password - in Portuguese)

 - Public Healthcare Providers for the National Health System (in Portuguese)

 - Private Healthcare Providers with agreement with the National Health System (in Portuguese)